barayuwa-munungurr

 In 2014 he was invited to exhibit in Primavera at MCA curated by Mikala Dwyer.
 This was a major feature of the exhibition and included a bark shelter with video screens.

 In 2015 he was the major hit of the Darwin festival where there were four exhibitions featuring his work.
 Notably, his solo show at Outstation Gallery sold out and his collaborative exhibition at Northern Centre for Contemporary Art with non-Indigenous artist Ruark Lewis was hugely successful.
-His installation was purchased by MCAA as a wall drawing.
+His installation was purchased by MCA as a three dimensional wall mural.

 He was a star in the Monaco Oceanographic Institute exhibition which he attended in 2016 where he met Prince Rainier.
 As well as exhibiting bark, he also clothed a nine metre fibreglass whale in the patterns of his mothers clan.